danielscholl/edge-validate/README.md

 # Kubernetes on Edge Validation

-The purpose of this project is an attempt to validate certain technologies and patterns using Azure Arc enabled AKS.
+The purpose of this project is to validate certain technologies and patterns using Azure Arc enabled AKS.

-Github Code Spaces is used to assist in reducing tooling an environment to perform the validations and provide an easy place to learn.
+Github Code Spaces is used to automate an environment used to perform the validations and provide an easy place to learn.

 ## Prepare a Subscription

-An Azure Subscription has to be properly configured with the features and providers necessary for configuration along with certain cli extensions loaded.
+Configure a subscription with the features and providers necessary with cli extensions loaded.

 ```bash